Police identify driver, man hit by car in Springdale

-SPRINGDALE -- The man hit by a vehicle June 2 and the driver who hit him have been identified, according to a press release from the police Thursday.
+SPRINGDALE -- The man hit by a vehicle June 2 and the driver who hit him have been identified, according to a news release from the police Thursday.

 Matthew Pelter, 39, was on the inside lane of Thompson Street near Black Oak Avenue when he was struck by a vehicle, according to the release.